 - If you're projecting from a computer and displaying an image that contains a lot of fine detail, you may notice vertical bands or some of the characters may look heavy or blurred.
-Press the Auto button on the remote control or the Enter button on the projector to reset the projector's Tracking, Sync, and Position settings. - If further adjustment is needed, you can fine-tune the Tracking and Sync settings manually using the Signal menu, as described on page 48. - Fill the screen with an image containing fine detail, such as a pattern to appear as your desktop background, or try projecting black text on a white background. - 2.
-Adjust the Tracking to eliminate vertical bands.
+Press the Auto button on the remote control or the Enter button on the projector to reset the projector's Tracking, Sync, and Position settings. - If further adjustment is needed, you can fine-tune the Tracking and Sync settings manually using the Signal menu, as described on page 68. - 1.
+Fill the screen with an image containing fine detail, such as a pattern to appear as your desktop background, or try projecting black text on a white background.